 If an employee doesn’t give enough notice, they could be in breach of contract, and you may be able to take the case to court to recover damages for areas such as lost revenue.
 It is always best to check with a legal professional if you believe an employee has not given enough notice.

 An employee may ask to shorten their notice period, and whether you allow this is a discretionary decision.
-A common scenario where an employee has unused holiday could help, as you could choose to count this towards their notice period.
+A common scenario where an employee has an unused holiday could help, as you could choose to count this towards their notice period.

 For example, an employee may be owed a week’s holiday and has a four week notice period.
-You can choose to allow them to leave after three weeks, and pay them for the fourth week as if it were a holiday.
-You can of course insist they work a full notice, and pay them any outstanding holiday balance.
+You can choose to allow them to leave after three weeks and pay them for the fourth week as if it were a holiday.
+You can, of course, insist they work a full notice and pay them any outstanding holiday balance.

-In some cases you may have to dismiss an employee without serving any notice.
+In some cases, you may have to dismiss an employee without serving any notice.
 This is known as a ‘summary dismissal,’ and is an extreme action which should be used only for cases of gross misconduct, and only after thorough investigation.

 In any circumstance, dismissing an employee should be a last resort.
 Performance issues can be tackled through effective appraisals and performance management, and other issues can normally be resolved through disciplinary procedures.
 If you are having disciplinary issues with employees, the Acas guide to Discipline and grievances at work may help.

 If considering dismissal, ensure you exhaust all avenues, and that it really is your last resort.
 Make sure you conduct and document thorough investigations, and that you remain fair and impartial.
-Since tribunal fees were abolished there has been a 90% rise in tribunal claims, so it is vital you follow correct procedure to help avoid litigation.
+Since tribunal fees were abolished there has been a 90% rise in tribunal claims, so it is vital you follow the correct procedure to help avoid litigation.
 Again if in any doubt, take appropriate legal advice.